Lekshmi82/Lekshmi82/README.md

 🎓 Final-year **Computer Science Engineering** student
 🛠️ Passionate about building applications for **real-world problems**
 🌱 Currently diving deeper into **Web Backend, AI/ML, and e-commerce systems**
-💡 Mentoring juniors — guiding ideas from spark to market, while **growing together**.

-🎥 Trying out **content creation** — mostly to step out of my comfort zone :)
+💡 Mentoring juniors — guiding ideas from spark to market, while **growing together** 🎥 Trying out **content creation** — mostly to step out of my comfort zone :)
 ⚡ Open to collaborating on exciting projects that leave a positive impact.